 This article will have all the information that you need about transporting your new pet so that it can safely arrive at its forever home.

-Factors That Determine How Long A Fish Can Live In A Bag
+How Long Can A Fish Live In A Bag?
+Determining Factors

 The amount of time a fish can spend in a bag depends on various factors, which we will go over.

 Larger fish need more oxygen than smaller fish.
 This is because they have a higher metabolic rate and therefore require more oxygen to breathe.

 As a result, large fish such as Oscar fish, arowana, and peacock bass should not be in a bag for more than a couple of hours.
 A maximum of 12 is recommended; for longer transfers, they should be in a proper storage container with an oxygen supply and a filter, if possible.

 On the other hand, small fish like Guppies, Neon Tetras, and Bettas can last up to 48 hours in a bag, provided that the bag is adequately aerated.

 Older fish are not as resilient as younger fish and can’t tolerate being in a bag for as long.
 If you must transport an older fish, do so with extra care.